Overcoming Generic Knowledge Loss with Selective Parameter Update: Experiments

 \subsection{Setup}

-\textbf{Backbone} We assess the efficacy of our approach through its application to vision-language classification tasks, given the straightforward measurement of knowledge base in such tasks. we choose the pre-trained CLIP-ViT/B-16~\citep{clip} as our backbone, rooted in its prominence as the prevailing vision-language model.
+\myparagraph{Backbone.} We apply SPU to vision-language classification tasks, given the relatively robust measurement of the knowledge base in such tasks.
+We choose the pre-trained CLIP-ViT/B-16~\citep{clip} as our backbone.

-\textbf{Dataset} We assess the performance of our algorithms on a total of 6 datasets—5 fine-grained datasets and 1 coarse dataset.
-These datasets were chosen primarily based on their initially low zero-shot performance with CLIP pre-trained models.
-Fine-grained dataset includes Birdsnap~\citep{birdsnap}, CUB-200-2011~\citep{cub}, FGVC-Aircraft~\citep{aircraft}, Stanford Cars~\citep{cars}, and GTSRB~\citep{gtsrb}.
-The coarse dataset includes CIFAR100~\citep{cifar100}.

-For each dataset, during the training, we use the prompt \texttt{a photo of \{\}} with class name as text inputs.
-We evaluate each baseline on the test set using the original prompts and ensembling strategy provided by ~\citet{clip}.
-To form the continual learning setting, we split each dataset into 10 subsets with disjoint of classes as 10 tasks.
-For the replay buffer-based baselines, we use a buffer size of around 4\% of the total training size.
-Ablation study of buffer size can be found in Section \ref{sec:ablation}.
+\myparagraph{Datasets.} We evaluate the performance of our algorithms on a total of six datasets— four fine-grained datasets (Birdsnap~\citep{birdsnap}, CUB-200-2011~\citep{cub}, FGVC-Aircraft~\citep{aircraft}, Stanford Cars~\citep{cars}), one coarse dataset (CIFAR100~\cite{cifar100}), and one out-of-distribution dataset (GTSRB~\citep{gtsrb}).
+These datasets are chosen primarily based on their initially low zero-shot performance with CLIP pre-trained models.
+To form the continual learning sequences, we split each dataset into 10 subsets with disjoint classes composing 10 tasks.
+For methods that leverage a replay buffer, we use a buffer size of around 4\% of the dataset size.
+Ablation study of buffer size is shown in \cref{sec:ablation}.
+For more comprehensive information, please refer to the \cref{appen:implementation}.

-\textbf{Baselines} We conduct a comprehensive comparison of our method against three sets of baselines to demonstrate its effectiveness.
-Firstly, we evaluate our approach against the fine-tuned baseline of CLIP, FLYP ~\citep{goyal2023finetune}.
-We further progressively integrate classical continual learning components to evaluate their performance on the CLIP backbone, including reservoir replay buffer~\citep{er}, weight regularization term MAS~\citep{mas}, and distillation components LwF~\citep{lwf} and PRD ~\citep{prd}.
-Lastly, against recent works that also prioritize the preservation of generic knowledge, namely ZSCL~\citep{zheng2022preventing}.
-To ensure a fair comparison, we carefully tune the hyperparameters for all the methods and report the best-performing results.
+\myparagraph{Baselines.} We conduct a comprehensive comparison of our method against various baselines.
+Firstly, we evaluate our approach against the best fine-tuning method of CLIP, FLYP~\citep{goyal2023finetune}.
+We further integrate with FLYP classical continual learning components to evaluate their performance on the CLIP backbone, including ER~\citep{er}, weight regularization method, MAS~\citep{mas}, and functional regularization methods LwF~\citep{lwf} and PRD~\citep{prd}.
+We combine these functional regularization methods with a replay buffer.
+We further consider the latest pre-trained model based continual learning techniques.
+L2P~\citep{l2p}, DualPrompt~\citep{dualprompt}, and SLCA~\citep{slca}.
+Finally, we compare to two recent methods that target knowledge retention of foundation models.
+ZSCL~\citep{zheng2022preventing} designed for CLIP~\cite{clip} and LoRA-EWC~\citep{loraewc} which combines LoRA~\cite{lora} and EWC~\cite{ewc} to finetune an LLM, here we adapt it to CLIP.
+Results, evaluation with ImageNet pretrained backbones of these methods, and discussion are in the \suppl.